Pizza Dough Mix vs. Making From Scratch: An Honest Comparison

 If you want world-class fermented dough without the friction, grab the dough pack.
 Same 72-hour cold ferment.
 Same flavor depth.
 No scale required.

-Either way, use the Baking Steel.
+And either way, use the Baking Steel.
 That part isn't optional.

 About the Author